 E) Percent of mice with adverse events within four weeks of treatment.

 We are currently optimizing the delivery strategy for gel ethanol by examining how injectate infusion rate and formulation affect ethanol depot formation and tumor growth in pre-clinical models.
-We further hope to harness the power of the immune system through the abscopal effect to fight current and future tumor growths by using ethanol to activate the body’s own defense mechanisms to systemically fight disease with a single treatment.
+We are also focusing on clinical translation of gel ethanol into a phase I clinical trial.